Skip to main content

 Finally, the next step in the process is to retrieve specific mining data from TON Blockchain.

-By consulting the README file needed to complete the ton-onboarding-challenge, the latest TON mining data is obtained by running the get_mining_data method.
+By consulting the README file needed to complete the TON onboarding challenge, the latest TON mining data is obtained by running the get_mining_data method.
 Once initiated, the result will be as follows:

 As a result we should receive an array with these fields: